eimermusic/mobileesp/README.txt

 This is a quick port of Mobile ESP to Ruby.

+All detection methods are renamed detectIphone -> is_iphone?

+All constants are underscored and upercase e.g. DEVICE_IPHONE

+Public attributes and getter methods are attribute readers e.g. user_agent

+Getters are still there although very close to the detection methods in name getIsIphone -> is_iphone (without the ?)
+They may be removed and replaced by caching detection results

+I have kept sort of the same code-structure in the methods to make it easier to update.

+.

 See the following sites for more details on the project: http://www.mobileesp.com/ http://code.google.com/p/mobileesp/